higherkindness/mu-scala/docs/src/main/docs/reference/modules-artifacts.md

 libraryDependencies += "io.higherkindness" %% "mu-rpc-fs2" % "@VERSION@"

-// required for the use of generated RPC clients, using either Netty or OkHttp as transport layer: libraryDependencies += "io.higherkindness" %% "mu-rpc-netty" % "@VERSION@"
+// required for the use of generated RPC clients, using either Netty or OkHttp as transport layer: libraryDependencies += "io.higherkindness" %% "mu-rpc-client-netty" % "@VERSION@"
 // or:
-libraryDependencies += "io.higherkindness" %% "mu-rpc-okhttp" % "@VERSION@"
+libraryDependencies += "io.higherkindness" %% "mu-rpc-client-okhttp" % "@VERSION@"

 // optional - for easy RPC server/client configuration.
 libraryDependencies += "io.higherkindness" %% "mu-config" % "@VERSION@"